The sesame seeds add a savoury note, which I love, but if you don’t have them or don’t like them, feel free to leave them out.

 - 5 tablespoon plain greek yogurt

 - Preheat the oven to 170˚C/340˚F.

 - Lightly grease 5 holes of a muffin/cupcake tray with olive oil - around ½ teaspoon should grease them all.

 - Place all the ingredients in a mini blender and blitz for a minute until everything is well combined.

 - Take 1.5 tablespoon mixture and place it in tin.
 With slightly damp hands, press the mixture up the sides.

 - Place in the oven and bake for 10-12 minutes, until lightly golden.

 - Remove from oven and let sit in the tin for 10 minutes.
 If you try to remove the granola cups whilst warm they are likely to crumble.

 - Cool completely on wire rack.
 Store granola cups in an airtight container at room temperature.

-- To serve, fill the granola cups with 1 tbsp greek yogurt and top with a few mixed berries.
+- To serve, fill the granola cups with 1 tablespoon greek yogurt and top with a few mixed berries.
 Eat straight away.